 Borri has no problem with beer and Parmigiano Reggiano, as long as it’s quality.
 “A Belgian style, with good acidity,” he suggests.
 “Teo Musso in Piedmont creates so many weird, different beers.
 He’s a microbrewery pioneer in Italy.”
 Bottled under the name Baladin, Musso’s beers have a cult following among Italian chefs; here in the US, search out Isaac, his bright, citrusy riff on a Belgian witbier.

 “Never waste the crust,” Borri says.
-“Use it for making the broth; then, when it’s softened, cut it up, fry it, and eat it like a snack” (find out how on p.
-35).
+“Use it for making the broth; then, when it’s softened, cut it up, fry it, and eat it like a snack” (find out how here).
 Salty, savory, chewy, and crisp all at once, it’s addictively good, especially washed down with a strong and bitter sip.
-A classic sweet vermouth like Carpano Antica Formula has a warm, spicy red-fruit richness as well as a bitter-orange note that complements Parmigiano; for a non-alcoholic alternative, try Chinotto, an Italian soda flavored with quinine and the fruit of the myrtle-leaf orange.
+A classic sweet vermouth like Carpano Antica Formula has a warm, spicy red-fruit richness as well as a bitter-orange note that complements Parmigiano Reggiano; for a non-alcoholic alternative, try Chinotto, an Italian soda flavored with quinine and the fruit of the myrtle-leaf orange.

 Parmigiano Reggiano is one of the few cheeses that can easily stand up to a grand red wine like Baroloor Barbaresco.
 It’s also delicious with sweet wines, Borri finds, “especially very old cheese.
 The contrast between sweet[wine] and salty, spicy [cheese] is fantastic.”
 One of his favorites is Passito di Pantelleria, made from sun-dried muscat grapes grown on a volcanic island off of Sicily; look for bottles from Marco de Bartoli, Donnafugata, or Nikà.